Noise and Hearing Conservation Program

 Exposure to excessive noise in a workplace is a physical hazard.
 It is a serious and widespread problem in many New Brunswick workplaces.
-Exposure to excessive noise [>85dBA] can cause short term (acute or reversible) or permanent hearing loss (chronic or irreversible) depending on the type of noise the employee is exposed to.
+Exposure to excessive noise [>85 dBA] can cause short term (acute or reversible) or permanent hearing loss (chronic or irreversible) depending on the type of noise the employee is exposed to.
 Different types of work generate different types of noise.

 It's important to know that overexposure to noise doesn't necessarily take a long time.
 Short periods of very high noise can cause overexposure and irreversible damage to the ear.
 Other health hazards from noise can cause a number of physiological and psychological effects.
-These can include:
+These effects can include:

 • Interfering with speech, concentration and thought processes